iRimpo/EMS/README.md

     pip install pyvis pandas
     ```

-3. Ensure you have a CSV file of controllers formatted correctly (see below).
+3. Ensure you have CSV files of controllers formatted correctly according to the specific energy management system (see below for details).

-## CSV File Format
+## CSV File Formats

-Edit your CSV file to have the following columns:
+Each energy management system has its own CSV format.
+Below is an example of WebCTRL:

+### WebCTRL

+Columns:
 - Status
 - Boot Version
 - Driver Version